 This is a clear app ecosystem play from Saba and it will be interesting to see how the strategy unfolds.
 It does fit with the overall trend of technology providers creating their own app stores and app marketplaces.

 Saba Cloud Momentum

 As I interacted with Saba customers at the Summit, moving to the cloud was the number one topic of discussion by far.
 The good news is that customers are evaluating and preparing to migrate to Saba Cloud.
-However, it’s also scary for them and comes with a lot of hesitation, trepidation and uncertainty.
-Saba has to be very proactive here in alleviating fears as customers try to chart a path towards Saba Cloud.
+However, it’s also scary for them and comes with a lot of hesitation and uncertainty.
+Saba has to be very proactive here in alleviating fears as customers try to chart a path toward Saba Cloud.